schibsted/spid-tech-docs/resources/articles/sdks/js-2x/events.md

     </tr>
     <tr>
       <td><code>SPiD.visitor</code></td>
-      <td>SPiD identifies the current visitor.
+      <td>Schibsted account identifies the current visitor.
 Yields a unique visitor id that can be used to track the user even when not logged in.
-Used in analytics (Mixpanel) tracking, etc</td>
+Used in analytics, tracking, etc</td>
     </tr>
     <tr>
       <td><code>SPiD.error</code></td>